Estimated reading time: 7 minutes

 Since the amount of in-class time is limited, students in a hybrid program can meet people from a wider geographic circle.

-When you remove the requirement to travel to campus two to three times a week, it opens the door to meet people from a larger geographical area.
+When you remove the requirement to travel to campus two to three times a week, it opens the door to meeting people from a larger geographical area.

 In the end, this can benefit everyone.
 Students are exposed to a wider variety of teaching and learning strategies and methods.
 And the friendships that we may develop can expand beyond the geographical borders that we usually live within.